top of page

 2. KNOW WHERE YOU STAND: SIMPLE FITNESS EVALUATION

-Here is a simple and comprehensive evaluation for beginners safe, easy, and informative.
+Before planning your program, it’s essential to know your starting point.
+Here’s a simple and comprehensive evaluation for beginners that is safe, easy, and informative.

 A. Mobility & Flexibility